 You may cancel your insurance policy any time you want.
 Even if you have an open claim with your insurance provider, you can cancel or switch your coverage.
 Your claim does not switch companies with you, however.
 Your old company continues to handle your claim until they settle or deny it.

 You can cancel your insurance policy at any time, even if you have an open claim.

 Performing a Switch

 You can switch insurers, without charge, any time you please.
 Your old insurer simply cancels your existing policy when you give proper notice of cancellation in accordance with the policy's terms and conditions.

 In states where maintaining insurance is a legal requirement, your original insurer may require proof of coverage from your new insurer before it cancels your policy.
 This process is the same whether or not you have an open claim.
 Unless your policy specifically says otherwise, your insurance covers events that occur during the insured period even if you do not renew your policy.

 The Claim Continues

 One thing you cannot do is switch coverage because you are unhappy with the way your insurance provider is handling your claim and then submit the same claim to your new insurer.
 Filing the same claim with more than one insurance company constitutes fraud.
-At best, insurance companies will blacklist you; at worst, you'll be charged with a crime.
+At best, insurance companies will blacklist you.
+At worst, you could face criminal charges.